 2. Financial

-- Examples: allocating a specified portion of the national budget for health to nutrition; contributing a specified amount per year to support nutrition-related data and evidence innovations; including a line for nutrition in the health or agricultural budget; securing/raising a specified amount for nutrition-specific and nutrition-sensitive investments.
+- Examples: allocating a specified portion of the national budget for health to nutrition; contributing a specified amount per year to support nutrition-related data and evidence innovations; including a line for a nutrition action in the health or agricultural budget; securing/raising a specified amount for nutrition-specific and nutrition-sensitive investments.

 3. Operational